Install and configure

 Mistral Notifier service

-Send notifications based on state of workflow executions.
+Send notifications based on state of workflow and task executions.
+This service is optional.

 python-mistralclient